bilgino/angularforddd/README.md

 **» Scaffolding**<br/>

-A common practice in Angular projects is to structure the project into `/core`, `/shared`, `/features` folders.
+A common practice in Angular projects is to structure the code base into `/core`, `/shared`, `/features` folders.
-Unfortunately this approach isn't sufficient for complex projects and is mainly inspired by technical constraints.
+Unfortunately, this approach isn't sufficient for complex projects and is mainly inspired by technical constraints.
-When setting up a folder structure, a domain-driven layout is much better.
+When setting up a folder structure, a domain-driven approach is much better.

 Domain-driven folder structure for Angular applications: